sdaves/micronametag/readme.md

 # micronametag

 Digital nametag with endless posibilities.
 Pure python microcontroller programming using an ESP8266 with an OLED display and MicroPython.
-All you need after setting up your device is a web browser to access the web console and start coding offline.
+After device setup use a web browser to code offline.
 # Hardware

 ![DevBoard](https://i.imgur.com/tBAKK0w.png)